-When You’re New to Medicare You Can Expand Your Medicare Benefits
+Whether You’re New to Medicare or Not, Know Your Medicare Options

 Medicare Advantage plans provide traditional Medicare benefits (Part A and Part B) through private insurance companies.
 While the plans must comply with Medicare regulations and rules, they can have various restrictions.
 For example, many require you to see an in-network doctor unless you need emergency care just like standard HMO plans do.